-1. You’re exposed and vulnerable to numerous threats
+1. You’re no longer exposed and vulnerable to numerous threats

 We live in a world that’s connected to the internet in almost every facet, and in that world, information is king.
 Your personal information is under constant threat from hackers, scammers, and pranksters, and everything you put out into the world risks being used the wrong way by the wrong kind of people.

 With so much risk out there, why would you want to expose yourself to more by advertising your personal number?
 You can counter this by simply having a second number and keeping your personal number out of the spotlight, significantly decreasing the chances hackers target you.
 In doing so, you’ll also preserve the safety of your personal data without affecting mobility and convenience.

 If you use your personal number a lot or are using a personal phone for work, chances are you’ve had the infuriating experience of dealing with automated calls.
 This isn’t unusual.
 Aside from affecting your quality of life, robocalls can serve as a tool for telemarketing frauds.

 For small business owners, the impact of spam calls can severely drag revenue down.
 Automated calls will clog your line and nullify your accessibility to customers.